 Intents are a combination of words, which we can use to identify the search query.
 After that, we will create the Domain Specific Language Query, which we can directly use in Elastic search.
 Now the new generate elastic search query will be fire and it goes to the lambda, and lambda is directly in sync with the datasets.
 Here datasets can be any, it can be the database like SQL, PostgreSQL, or MySQL, it can also be the file datasets or it can be the logs sets.
 So, after all these processes, the user will get the desired result.

 If we talk about search, although it’s everywhere, mostly they all are a single word, rule-based filter oriented and non-intuitive.
 There is a big gap between rule-based search and natural search.
 Market demand is that even my grandmom should be able to search even at ease search.
-We are able to achieve this kind of search by implementing advanced AI-driven intelligent enterprise search.
+We being a top-notch AI development company and are able to achieve this kind of search by implementing advanced AI-driven intelligent enterprise search.